syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 ### Add node to palette
 `SymbolWidth` and `SymbolHeight` properties of the SfSymbolPaletteComponent should be defined to render the symbol(node, connector or nodegroup) in the palette.
 The following code example illustrates how to add node to a palette.

-* To render a node in a palette , first create SymbolPalette and initialize palettes collection.
+* To render a node in a palette, first create SymbolPalette and initialize palettes collection.

 ```csharp
 @using Syncfusion.Blazor.Diagram